IncrementalRefinement/AlgorithmProjects/Proj2/Report/lutian.md

 }
 ```

 The pop operation first insert the children of the minNode into the root node list and then remove the minNode.
 After that the delayed work of consolidating the trees in the root list finally occurs.
 The consolidate operation aims to make the trees within the root list only have unique degree(the number of children).
 The consolidate operation makes sure that the root list wouldn't expand too long.
-Intuitively thinking, if the root list if so long that it is degenerates to a linked list with the pointer to its minimum node, the pop operation will have to iterate through the list to find the minimum node after the pop, which is undesirable.
+Intuitively thinking, if the root list is so long that it is degenerates to a linked list with the pointer to its minimum node.
+In that case, he pop operation will have to iterate through the list to find the minimum node after the pop, which is undesirable.

 ```java
 @Override